Timing coincidence search for supernova neutrinos with optical transient surveys: Results

 \subsection{Detecting a single neutrino event}

 We use Poisson statistics to find the probabilities and significances of detecting a single neutrino event from a CCSN with different detector setups.
-Specifically, what we care about is the cumulative distribution function (CDF), $Q\left( \lfloor k+1\rfloor, \lambda \right)$, where $Q$ is the regularized gamma function, $\lfloor x \rfloor$ is the floor function of $x$, $k$ is the integer index corresponding to the number of events, and $\lambda$ is the expected number of events.
+Specifically, what we care about is the cumulative distribution function (CDF),

+where $\Gamma$ is the upper incomplete gamma function, $\lfloor x \rfloor$ is the floor function of $x$, $k$ is the integer index corresponding to the number of events, and $\lambda$ is the expected number of events.
 The CDF itself represents the cumulative probability of detecting $k$ or less events.
-With the CDF, we can then find the probability of detecting \textit{at least one} neutrino event as $1-Q\left( \lfloor 1\rfloor, \lambda \right)$, where we set $k=0$.
+With the CDF, we can then find the probability of detecting at least one neutrino event as $1-Q\left( \lfloor 1\rfloor, \lambda \right)$, where we set $k=0$.
 For the values of $\lambda$, we calculate the expected number of events using Eq.~(\ref{NeutrinoYield}) for the following detector configurations: one tank HK without Gd, one tank HK with Gd, two tank HK without Gd, and two tank HK with Gd.
 The resulting probabilities are shown in Fig.~\ref{Prob at least 1 event}.
 This detection horizon does not take into account backgrounds and the differences arise from the different energy ranges for no doping ($E_{\mathrm{low}}=16$ MeV) versus Gd doping ($E_{\mathrm{low}}=11$ MeV) and detector mass.
 We keep $E_{\mathrm{high}}$ fixed to 30 MeV.

 All configurations should be able to detect at least one neutrino from a CCSN occurring within ${\sim}$1 Mpc.
 The only large galaxies within 1 Mpc are Andromeda and Triangulum.
-Estimating their core collapse rates from their star formation rates and adding that to the Milky Way core collapse rate, we retrieve that within 1 Mpc CCSNe should occur at a rate of 3--5 per century.
-Using the star formation rates to estimate the core collapse rate at these small distances gives us a lower limit.
+Estimating their core-collapse rates from their star formation rates and adding that to the Milky Way core-collapse rate, we retrieve that within 1 Mpc CCSNe should occur at a rate of $3{-}5$ per century.
+Using the star formation rates to estimate the core-collapse rate at these small distances gives us a lower limit.
 Galaxies at these small distances are targets for DLT40.

+Next, we find the significance of detecting a single neutrino event.
+For this, we again use the CDF with $k=0$, but now $\lambda=R_{\mathrm{bkgd}}\Delta t$ where $R_{\mathrm{bkgd}}$ is the background rate and $\Delta t$ is the search window size.
+This means that the detection significance is just the probability of detecting zero neutrino events that come from backgrounds,